-In connection with securing the commitments under the Credit Agreement and the April 20, 2018 and October 1, 2020 amendments to the Credit Agreement, the Company paid a commitment fee and incurred deferred financing costs totaling \$752,000, which were capitalized and are being amortized as interest expense over the life of the facility.
-Deferred financing costs of \$225,000 and \$263,000 (net of amortization) as of December 31, 2020 and December 31, 2019, respectively, are presented as reductions in long-term debt in the Company's Consolidated Balance Sheets.
+In connection with securing the commitments under the Credit Agreement and the April 20, 2018, October 1, 2020 and December 29, 2021 amendments to the Credit Agreement, the Company paid a commitment fee and incurred deferred financing costs totaling \$975,000, which were capitalized and are being amortized as interest expense over the life of the facility.
+Deferred financing costs of \$366,000 and \$225,000 (net of amortization) as of December 31, 2021 and December 31, 2020, respectively, are presented as reductions in long-term debt in the Company's Consolidated Balance Sheets.

-As of December 31, 2020 and 2019, the Company's outstanding borrowings under the Revolver totaled \$0 and \$9.5 million, respectively; and unused borrowing capacity available was approximately \$22.0 million and \$13.0 million, respectively.
-The Company's outstanding borrowings under the term loan were \$17.5 million and \$16.0 million at December 31, 2020 and 2019, respectively.
-In the fourth quarter of 2019, the Company early paid \$5.0 million of the term loan with a corresponding increase to the Revolver as the term loan accrues interest at a higher rate than the Revolver.
+As of December 31, 2021 and 2020, the Company's outstanding borrowings under the Revolver totaled \$0 million and \$0 million, respectively; and unused borrowing capacity available was approximately \$32.4 million and \$22.0 million, respectively.
+The Company's outstanding borrowings under the term loan were \$13.1 million and \$17.5 million at December 31, 2021 and 2020, respectively.
 Additionally, under the Term Loan agreement there is a mandatory repayment requirement related to excess cash flows (as defined in the Credit Agreement) generated in a given fiscal year.
-This provision was triggered during the fiscal year ended December 31, 2019.
-Accordingly, the Company was required to make an additional payment on the Term Loan of approximately \$4.0 million in April 2020.
+This provision takes effect in first quarter of 2023 should the Company senior leverage ratio exceeds 1.50X.

-As of December 31, 2020, the annual aggregate maturities of our outstanding debt (exclusive of deferred financing costs amortization) during each of the next five years are as follows:
+As of December 31, 2021, the annual aggregate maturities of our outstanding debt (exclusive of deferred financing costs amortization) during each of the next five years are as follows: